• Skip to primary navigation

 Ingredients

 • Limes: freshly squeezed lime juice (usually 6 to 7 limes).
-If you are using the rind, ensure they are not treated with wax or other products.
+If you are using the lime rind, ensure they are not treated with wax or other products.
+If you can find key limes, they are the best.

-• Syrup made with sugar and water.
-As I do not use a lot of sugar, you do not need to use heat to dissolve it in the water.
+• Simple syrup made with sugar and water.
+As I do not use a lot of sugar, you do not need heat.
+The sugar dissolves easily in the water also at room temperature.

 • Vodka: this ingredient is optional, but it makes the sorbet creamier.
 Since the alcohol doesn't freeze, it prevents the sorbet from forming solid ice.